MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

     >[!NOTE]
     >**Data source rules** will be grayed out if you are not the paginated report owner, or if your paginated report does not contain any data sources.

 5. Create a **Data source rule**.
-The data source list is taken from the dataset of the source pipeline stage.
-From the data source list, select a data source to be replaced.
-Use one of the following methods to select a value to replace the one from the source stage:
+The data source list is taken from the paginated report in the source pipeline stage.
+From the data source list, select a data source name to be updated.
+Use one of the following methods to select a value to update:

-    * Select from a list.
+    * Select from the available values.

-    * Select *Other* and manually add the new data source.
-You can only change to a data source from the same type.
+    * Select *Other* and manually update the new data source details.
+You can only change to a data source of the same type.

 ---